aredn/documentation/arednGettingStarted/node_admin.rst

   The minimum distance that must exist between nodes in order for a link to be considered for activation.
 The default value is ``0``.
 This value can be increased if you do not want your node to pass traffic with nearby nodes, for example at a tower site with collocated backbone nodes each of which should have an RF link only with other distant nodes.

 RTS Threshold
   The packet size in bytes triggering RTS/CTS when LQM detects hidden nodes.
-The default value is 1.
+The default value is ``1`` which means all packets will trigger RTS/CTS.

 Maximum Packet Size
   The maximum size of a packet which is sent over wifi.
 The value is between 256 and 1500 with a default of ``1500`` bytes.
 Decreasing this value can improve link quality in some cases, especially in noisy environments with long distance connections.